OpportunityInsights/EconomicTracker/docs/oi_tracker_data_dictionary.md

 <p>Small business openings data from <a href="https://www.womply.com/">Womply</a>.</p>
 <ul>
 <li><code>merchants_all</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020.</li>
-<li><del><code>merchants_inchigh</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in high income (quartile 4 of median income) ZIP codes.</del></li>
+<li><code>merchants_inchigh</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in high income (quartile 4 of median income) ZIP codes.</li>
-<li><del><code>merchants_incmiddle</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in middle income (quartiles 2 &amp; 3 of median income) ZIP codes.</del></li>
+<li><code>merchants_incmiddle</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in middle income (quartiles 2 &amp; 3 of median income) ZIP codes.</li>
-<li><del><code>merchants_inclow</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in low income (quartile 1 of median income) ZIP codes.</del></li>
+<li><code>merchants_inclow</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in low income (quartile 1 of median income) ZIP codes.</li>
 <li><code>merchants_ss40</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in transportation (NAICS supersector 40).</li>
 <li><code>merchants_ss60</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in professional and business services (NAICS supersector 60).</li>
 <li><code>merchants_ss65</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in education and health services (NAICS supersector 65).</li>
 <li><code>merchants_ss70</code>: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in leisure and hospitality (NAICS supersector 70).</li>
 </ul>
-<p><strong>Note:</strong> County-level data and breakdowns by High/Middle/Low income ZIP codes have been temporarily removed since the August 21st 2020 update due to revisions in the structure of the raw data we receive.
-We hope to add them back to the OI Economic Tracker soon.</p>
 <h3 id="womply-revenue">Womply Revenue</h3>
 <p>Small business revenue data from <a href="https://www.womply.com/">Womply</a>.</p>
 <ul>
 <li><code>revenue_all</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020.</li>
-<li><del><code>revenue_inchigh</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in high income (quartile 4 of median income) zipcodes.</del></li>
+<li><code>revenue_inchigh</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in high income (quartile 4 of median income) zipcodes.</li>
-<li><del><code>revenue_incmiddle</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in middle income (quartiles 2 &amp; 3 of median income) zipcodes.</del></li>
+<li><code>revenue_incmiddle</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in middle income (quartiles 2 &amp; 3 of median income) zipcodes.</li>
-<li><del><code>revenue_inclow</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in low income (quartile 1 of median income) zipcodes.</del></li>
+<li><code>revenue_inclow</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in low income (quartile 1 of median income) zipcodes.</li>
 <li><code>revenue_ss40</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in transportation (NAICS supersector 40).</li>
 <li><code>revenue_ss60</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in professional and business services (NAICS supersector 60).</li>
 <li><code>revenue_ss65</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in education and health services (NAICS supersector 65).</li>
 <li><code>revenue_ss70</code>: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in leisure and hospitality (NAICS supersector 70).</li>
 </ul>
-<p><strong>Note:</strong> County-level data and breakdowns by High/Middle/Low income ZIP codes have been temporarily removed since the August 21st 2020 update due to revisions in the structure of the raw data we receive.
-We hope to add them back to the OI Economic Tracker soon.</p>
 <h3 id="zearn">Zearn</h3>
 <p>Online math learning data from <a href="https://www.zearn.org/">Zearn</a>.</p>
 <ul>